noatal345/Image_Classification_Task/README.md

 ## Face and Non-face Database

 This repository also contains a dataset of faces and non-faces, originally curated by the Center for Biological and Computational Learning at MIT.
-For more information about the dataset, please refer to <link-to-dataset-readme> http://www.ai.mit.edu/projects/cbcl.